sim642/profiling-template/readme.md

 ## Heap dumps and hunting memory leaks

 Remove the -Xmx option from the run configuration and restart the application.
-Have it run for 30sec and then click "Heap Dump" from JVisualVM monitoring tab (right above the GC graph).
+Have it run for 30sec and then click "Heap Dump" from VisualVM monitoring tab (right above the GC graph).
 Taking a heap dump will make a snapshot of the entire heap memory of your application.
 This includes all the objects that have been created and haven't been garbage collected yet.